 My program focuses on 1) the evolution of arthropod resistance to pesticides, 2) insecticide toxicology and 3) metabolism of pesticides in insects at the local and global scale.
 The major insect pests I have worked with include Colorado potato beetle, fall army worm, western flower thrips, and codling moth and oblique banded leaf roller.
 My newest research project is on fall army worm adaptation to Bt toxins and conventional insecticides in the USA, Mexico and Latin America.
 Research techniques employed in my laboratory consist of in vitro and in vivo bioassays and the use of radiotracers to study the metabolism of susceptible and resistant insects.
-In addition, I have employed genetic and genomic tools in my research, such as the development of a transcriptome of resistant insects to identify candidate resistance genes based on expression and sequence polymorphism data.
-I have research collaboration with the pesticide industry to investigate the use of novel insecticides to control pest resistance to insecticides.
 I have partnered with scientists from the National Institute of Agricultural Research (INIAP) Ecuador to investigate the impact of pesticides in pests of corn and non-target organisms in three agro ecological regions, as well as the determination of aflatoxins in corn grains.
-In addition, I just started a Monarch butterfly conservation project in Michigan that has research and extension components.
+In addition, I started a Monarch butterfly conservation project in Michigan and Mexico that has research and extension components.

 My Latino extension program to engage Latino farmers in US agriculture reached more than 200 farmers with limited prior access to MSU extension and USDA programs.
 Growers received about 3 million dollars in grants from USDA loans thanks to the training and many growers have successfully implemented the IPM training they received.